Q & A

 The NASSCOM Dashboard

-In May, the National Association of Software and Service Companies (NASSCOM) created data-driven platform to aid the Telangana government deal with the Covid-19 crisis.
+In May, the National Association of Software and Service Companies (NASSCOM) created a data-driven platform to aid the Telangana government deal with the Covid-19 crisis.
 The platform, which comprises over 100 dashboards, extracts information from 30-plus government and public datasets and several data points.
 It marks the collaboration between the Telangana government and the different entities.

 Read more: NASSCOM SME Advantage Program Offers Discounted Remote Connectivity for SMEs